Intersection Bounds: Estimation and Inference: Introduction

+Our results also apply to settings where a parameter of interest, say $\mu$, is characterized by intersection bounds of the form (\ref{eq:Ibound}) on an auxiliary function $\theta \( \mu \)$.
+Then the bounding functions have the representation

+and thus inference statements for $\theta^{*} := \theta(\mu)$ bounded by $\theta ^{l}\left(\cdot\right)$ and $\theta ^{u}\left(\cdot\right)$ can be translated to inference statements for the parameter $\mu$. \ This includes cases where the bounding functions are a collection of conditional moment functions indexed by $\mu$.
+When the auxiliary function is additively separable in $\mu$, the relation between the two is simply a location shift.
+When the auxiliary function is nonseparable in $\mu$, inference statements on $\theta^{*}$ still translate to inference statements on $\mu$, though the functional relation between the two is more complex.

-This paper overcomes significant complications for estimation and inference in such contexts. \ \ First, since sample analogs of the lower and upper bounds of $\Theta _{I}$ are the suprema and infima of estimated bound-generating functions, they have substantial finite sample bias, and the estimated bounds tend to be much tighter than the population bounds. \ This has been noted by Manski and Pepper (2000, 2008), and some heuristic bias adjustments have been proposed by \cite {Haile/Tamer:03} and \cite{Kreider/Pepper:07}. \ Second, the fact that the boundary estimates are suprema and infima of parametric or nonparametric empirical processes typically renders closed-form characterization of their asymptotic distributions unavailable or difficult to establish.
-As a consequence, researchers have typically used the canonical bootstrap for inference.
-Yet results from the recent literature indicate that the canonical bootstrap is not generally consistent in such settings, see e.g. \cite{Andrews/Han:08}, \cite{Bugni:07}, and \cite{Canay:07}.
+This paper overcomes significant complications for estimation of and inference on intersection bounds. \ First, because the bound estimates are suprema and infima of parametric or nonparametric estimators, closed-form characterization of their asymptotic distributions is typically unavailable or difficult to establish.
+As a consequence, researchers have often used the canonical bootstrap for inference, yet the recent literature indicates that the canonical bootstrap is not generally consistent in such settings, see e.g. \cite{Andrews/Han:08}, \cite{Bugni:07}, and \cite{Canay:07}.\footnote{The recent papers \cite{Andrews/Shi:08} and \cite{Kim:08} provide justification for subsampling procedures for the statistics they employ for inference with conditional moment inequalities.
+We discuss these papers further in our literature review below.} Second, since sample analogs of the bounds of $\Theta _{I}$ are the suprema and infima of estimated bounding functions, they have substantial finite sample bias, and estimated bounds tend to be much tighter than the population bounds. \ This has been noted by Manski and Pepper (2000, 2009), and some heuristic bias adjustments have been proposed by \cite{Haile/Tamer:03} and \cite{Kreider/Pepper:07}.